- Infant Thrush - November 11, 2020

 “Steam can also help loosen the mucus that’s stuffing up your little

-a hot shower for a few minutes to create some
+one’s nose.
+Run a hot shower for a few minutes to create some

 steam.